 Canadian Rockies Explorer

-Experience North America’s great unspoiled wildernesses.
-Journey from majestic Glacier National Park to the mountain town of Whitefish, Montana, and world-famous Banff National Park.
-Visit Lake Louise and Athabasca Glacier, one of the largest icefields in the Rocky Mountains.
+Journey from majestic Glacier National Park, to the mountain town of Whitefish, Montana, and world-famous Banff National Park.
+Visit Lake Louise and Athabasca Glacier.
 See Jasper National Park’s Maligne Canyon and cruise cerulean Maligne Lake.
-Take in spectacular views on an expedition to Glacier Skywalk.
 Ride the Banff Gondola to Sulphur Mountain’s 8,000-foot peak.
 Stay in unique mountain lodges.

 This morning we visit the viewing area to see the lake in the early morning light.
 Then we depart via the Columbia Icefields Parkway for the drive to the 125-square-mile Columbia Icefields in Banff National Park, a UNESCO site.
 Here we bundle up for a tour highlight as we board the Ice Explorer all-terrain vehicle for the ride to Athabasca Glacier, the most visited glacier in North America.
 Equipped to drive right onto the glacier itself, the massive Ice Explorer boasts super-sized tires specially designed for glacier travel.
 Upon reaching Athabasca, we disembark to explore, take photos, and fill our water bottles with the pure water from the glacier.
 Then we descend to the base station for lunch before we begin our drive northward again, arriving at our hotel centrally located in the town of Jasper, which is within Jasper National Park (also a UNESCO site).
 We enjoy dinner together at our hotel.
 Whistlers Inn (B,L,D)